Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/README.md

   - _USER STORY 1_: Developer can use an app to show how the software development skils can add value to consulting skills.

 #### As an admin Site User
-  - _USER STORY 2_: The admin user registers with super admin rights,
+  - _USER STORY 2_: The admin user registers with super admin rights
   - _USER STORY 3_: The admin user defines a system elements parameters: roles,  participants, participants rights, meetings structure, meetings inputs parameters (KPIs and Actions), define accountability for teh KPIs and Atcions, edit actions and kpiinputs, define link to meeting dashboards
   - _USER STORY 4_: The admin user prepares for the meeting prior to the meeting: edit/add KPIs inputs, update actions,
   - _USER STORY 5_: The admin user enters new actions after each meeting based on results of the meeting
   - _USER STORY 6_ : search actions by completion status, search kpi data inputs
-  - _USER STORY 7_ : navigate through through the navigation
+  - _USER STORY 7_ : navigate through the navigation
   - _USER STORY 8_ : use mobile phone to execute the same functions as PC version

 #### As a regular User
   - _USER STORY 9_ : Check the status of curent actions, check if new actions are needed, update the status of existing actions
   - _USER STORY 10_ : add new kpi data inputs from blank form, add new kpis by copying them from existing kpis
   - _USER STORY 11_ : search actions by completion status, search kpi inputs by various parameters (name, week, status, owner)
-  - _USER STORY 12_: Navigate through the pages
+  - _USER STORY 12_: intuitively navigate through the pages (navbar  and buttons)

 ### **DESIGN PROCESS**
 In UX design process I used 5 planes according to Jesse James Garret who wrote an article on 5 planes of UX design, more information can be found [here](https://mersus.io/user-experience-design-corporate-vr/) - Strategy Plain, Scope Plain, Structure Plain, Skeleton PLain, Surfce Plain: